 The amount of cores you have in your CPU is a direct gauge of its overall performance.
 Every CPU has separate benchmarks for single-core and multi-core performance.
-Hence it is quite important to know many cores you have in your CPU in order to find out how it will do on benchmarks like Cinebench R23 or Passmark.

-While multitasking efficiency is the first thing that comes to mind when we talk about having many cores on a CPU, there are certain professional tasks like rendering and encoding that are heavily reliant on having a lot of cores as well.
+While multitasking efficiency is the first thing that comes to mind when we talk about having many cores on a CPU, there are specific professional tasks like rendering and encoding that are heavily reliant on having a lot of cores as well.

 On top of that, most of the newer games, particularly the AAA titles, make use of multiple cores for better performance as well.

-There are countless ways to check how many cores you have on your CPU in all environments including Windows, MacOS, iPhone or Android.
+There are countless ways to check how many cores you have on your CPU in all environments, including Windows, MacOS, iPhone, or Android.